geissler/csl/README.md

 ## Tests and Comments
 [![Build Status](https://travis-ci.org/geissler/csl.png)](https://travis-ci.org/geissler/csl)

-Most of the examples for the phpunit-tests under tests/src, all tests in tests/citeproc-test and some comments are taken/copied from [CiteProc Test](https://bitbucket.org/bdarcus/citeproc-test "CiteProc Test"), **"the standard test bundle for use in CSL processor and style development"** written by Frank G. Bennett, Jr. and Bruce D'Arcus.
+Most of the examples for the phpunit-tests under *tests/src*, all files in *tests/citeproc-test* and some comments are taken/copied from [CiteProc Test](https://bitbucket.org/bdarcus/citeproc-test "CiteProc Test"), **"the standard test bundle for use in CSL processor and style development"** written by Frank G. Bennett, Jr. and Bruce D'Arcus.